Welcome to Arielle's world!

 Arielle hopes that you find her story informative and interesting.

-She is a parrot-like bird whose relatives originally lived in tropical
+She is a parrot-like bird whose relatives originally lived in tropical environments

-environments including the savannahs and rain forests of South America.
+including the savannahs and rain forests of South America.
+Arielle is a member of the

-Ara ararauna commonly known as the
+Ara ararauna commonly known as the Blue and Gold macaw.

-Brightly colored macaws are the largest parrot-like birds in the New World;
+Brightly colored macaws are the largest parrot-like birds in the New World; their

-their usual imposing size is between 33 to 36 inches from the crown of their
+usual imposing size is between 33 to 36 inches from the crown of their head to the tip

-head to the tip of their tail.
-If you imagine a macaw without its 20-24 inch tail
+of their tail.
+If you imagine a macaw without its 20-24 inch tail feathers, the parrot

-feathers, the parrot would be about the size of a two-pound chicken.
+would be about the size of a two-pound chicken.

-Hobbyists and pet owners keep more Blue & Gold macaws than any other type
+Hobbyists and pet owners keep more Blue & Gold macaws than any other type of

-What makes macaws popular parrots?
+makes macaws popular parrots?

 People are attracted to macaws by their sleek beauty and brilliant colors.
+Beyond their

-develop individual personalities.
-Some macaws are very active birds, and
+personalities.
+Some macaws are very active birds, and they love to play with toys and

 A macaw's antics keep the bird amused and can entertain its owners; however, care